Cisco-Talos/clamav-docker/clamav/README-debian.md

 Of course, nothing in life is free, and so there is some overhead.
 Disk-space being the most prominent one.
 The Docker container might have some duplication of files for example between the host and the container.
-Further more, also RAM memory may be duplicated for each instance, as there is no RAM-deduplication.
+Furthermore, also RAM memory may be duplicated for each instance, as there is no RAM-deduplication.
 Both of which can be solved on the host however.
 A filesystem that supports disk-deduplication and a memory manager that does RAM-deduplication.